The program costs amount to EUR 22,000 in all (EUR 5,500 per semester), consisting of:

 The tuition fee at the NIT includes:

 Please, have a look at this overview of student loans available in Germany.
 At the NIT, we collaborate closely with:

 You may also wish to contact a bank in your home country to inquire about the option of a student loan.

-Especially outstanding applicants can apply for a scholarship.
+Particularly outstanding applicants can apply for a scholarship.
 A number of NIT partner companies offer industry scholarships and after an intensive selection procedure pay the tuition fees for double-degree master’s students.
-They include Procter & Gamble, NXP, and ArcelorMittal.
+The companies include Procter & Gamble, NXP, and ArcelorMittal to name a few.
 If you would like to apply for a scholarship please study the requirements of the company in question carefully.

 For further information, full scholarship covers all NIT tuition fees for the management program and the intensive German language course in Hamburg.
 Administration fees are not included, so students have to pay EUR 600 per semester (TUHH semester enrolment fee + NIT administrative fee) individually.
 Apply directly via the NIT in connection with your statement of purpose.

 Most NIT students who are already in employment and are studying part-time pay the tuition fees themselves or receive a grant from their employer.

 We encourage you to talk to your employer about your plans to study at NIT.
 Many companies support their employees in financing their further education.